Green Building Programs

 - Quality-built green buildings have better indoor air quality and comfort levels – the building occupants have a better living environment.

 Southface provides certification services for many green building programs and is a founding partner and developer of the EarthCraft certification.
-Our long history in green building has impacted programs nationally and regionally through our involvement with LEED®, NGBS and ENERGY STAR.
+Our long history in green building has influenced programs nationally and regionally through our involvement with LEED®, NGBS and ENERGY STAR.

 Residential Green Building programs | Residential Services